oldslav/poll-generator/README.md

     for await (const result of poller) {
       console.log(result)
-      // do something based on the result break // to get out of loop and continue with try block return result // just return the result
+      // do something based on the result
+      // break; to get out of loop and continue with try block
+      // or
+      // return result; just return the result
     }
   } catch (e) {
     if (e.message === 'Poll interrupted') {